Kanga-Who/home-assistant/Home Assistant with Proxmox installation.md

 - **IP Address** - you can choose an IP for your machine, if you have a specific IP you wish to use on your network, enter this now
 - **Netmask** - should auto populate and be something like `255.255.255.0` depending on your network configuration.
 - **Gateway** - this is (normally) the IP of your router, this should auto populate with the correct info, if it does not, enter the IP of your router
-- **DNS server** - you can leave this at the default on your network (normally the same IP as your router), or input one of your choosing like a Google DNS server` 8.8.8.8 or` a Cloudfare DNS server like `1.1.1.1`.
+- **DNS server** - you can leave this at the default on your network (normally the same IP as your router), or input one of your choosing like a Google DNS server` 8.8.8.8 or` a Cloudflare DNS server like `1.1.1.1`.

 **1.10)** Next on the **Summary** screen, confirm all the details are correct, then click Install.
 This process can take anywhere from 2 -20min depending on your machine.